bowdoin-algorithms-f23/bowdoin-algorithms-f23.github.io/syllabus.md

 * 2101: When you write code, the process of getting your code to work forces you to correct your logic until the program does what it's supposed to do.

 * 2200: When you write pseudocode for an algorithm, you have to rely on yourself to think through all its details carefully; you need to figure out if it has bugs without implementing it. __Thinking through your idea and all the cases that might happen --- it all happens in your head.__ There is no computer to tell you that you have bugs, that your logic has holes,  _YOU_ need to do that.
 In this class it will be easy to come up with algorithms that almost work .
 The hard part will be coming up with an algorithm that are actually correct (and efficient).
-That's the beauty of it!
+That's the beauty of theory.

 Here are some suggestions for doing well :